pbcaa logo

 The Maine Coast Carving and Art Competition is sponsored by the Penobscot Bay Carvers and Artist’s Association.
 An annual event, this year’s competition, as last, will be held at The Boathouse on the waterfront in Belfast, Maine.
 There will be signs to guide you to the site from U.S. Route 1, and there is plenty of parking available.
 At the traffic light in the center of town, turn downhill toward the harbor.
 At the foot of the hill turn right on Front Street, and follow it to the end.
 There will be a large banner and a sign at the building.
 It isn't easy to miss.

-Important Note: Last year we instituted what we call "absolute judging".
-Under this system, every piece will be judged on its individual merits according to the judging form (see back page for a sample).
+We use what we call "absolute judging."
+Under this system, every piece will be judged on its individual merits according to the judging form.
 Often in the old system, when the judges considered two pieces deserving of a blue ribbon in a given category, one had to settle for second.
 No more–at least not in our competition.
 The judging forms are unique to our competition too, and entrants are welcome to them after the ribbons have been awarded.
 This system greatly simplifies judging and is inherently more fair.
+And the carvers seem to particularly like reading the judges' comments.

 CONTEST RULES: CARVING COMPETITION